prinzstani/CookieBot/README.md

 The tool is designed to mimic a human player, and it avoids being super-human in terms of clicking speed and possible moves.
 This includes also not playing at night, i.e. from 23:00 until 07:00.
 For the night mode, if possible, the golden switch is used together with fitting spirits in order to maximize output.

+In most cases, the bot uses the same interface as a human player.
+Some achievements take very long time or are even impossible with the regular game interface.
+In these cases, the bot accesses the internal game parameters and cheats the game.
+Cheats are activities that are not possible from the user interface.

 Cookie Bot will start wherever you are in your game and continue to a complete playthrough.

 ## Current version